lawrencemcdaniel-dot-com/html/sustainableimpactfund.com/wp-content/plugins/slide-anything/readme.txt

 = 2.1.10 =
 * Minor bug fix for the new 'Use window.onload event' checkbox setting.

+= 2.1.11 =
+* Fixed a bug that occurred when migrating a WP site to another domain location (e.g. transferring a staging/test WP site to a Live WP site).
+The SA slider would not work on the new domain unless it was re-saved in the back-end.
+This has now been fixed with this release.

+= 2.1.12 =
+* Added the new feature (checkbox) 'Remove JavaScript Content'.
+When checked, JavaScript content (<script> tags) are removed from slide content.

+= 2.1.13 =
+* Bug fix - An array initialisation was causing a crash on hosts using a PHP version prior to 5.4.
+Changed this array initialisation to now be backwards compatible.

 == Upgrade Notice ==

 = 1.0 =